Kob123678/PulseX-v1/README.md

 # Important!
-- Use this executor on alt account if don't get ban
+- Use this executor on alt account if don't want get ban.
-- This Executor have no virus
+- This Executor have no virus.
-- API is not by me that mean API may not 100% safe
+- API is not by me that mean API may not 100% safe.

 ---
 # Open Source